This guide covers domain and email addresses verification

-Please note that platform configuration is app-specific.
-Configure Email platform for each app you want to use for sending emails.
+Please note that platform configuration is project-specific.
+Configure the Email platform for each project you want to use for sending emails.

-Verified emails and domains are available for all apps in your account.
+Verified emails and domains are available for all projects in your account.

-Enter the email address and a sender name, and press Continue.
+Enter the sender's email address (From Email) and name (From Name).
+After that, press Continue.

 We will send a verification email to the address you've entered.
 Please check the inbox and follow the instructions contained in the Sender Address Verification email.
 To complete the verification process, verify your domain.